People, technology and knowledge in hospitals

 Ambulance, 1956

 A Volvo PV 830 from 1956.
 This ambulance belonged to Fosdalens Bergverks AS in Malm in Nord-Trøndelag.
-Norway's first ambulance was delivered to Oslo Kommunale Lægevakt in 1914.
+Norway's first ambulance was delivered to the Oslo Municipal Medical Service in 1914.
 The ambulances replaced earlier handcarts and horse-drawn carriages.
-In 2005, there were well over 500 ambulances in operation in Norway.
-These carried out close to 500,000 assignments.
+Today, there are well over 500 ambulances in operation in Norway.

 Year of shooting, 1934